 For years I have fought migraine stigma in school and have found that being my own advocate is the only way to be honest and definitive about my needs.
 I get accommodations outlined in writing so that there is a clear understanding.
 These accommodations aren’t always possible and more arise during the year.
 I know my rights and what will allow me to be the best teacher possible.
 We make accommodations for our students and teachers need equal treatment.

 I forgive myself and my children when we don’t meet expectations.
 No one is perfect and we all are going to have bad days in school.
 My migraine can show its ugly face in school and provide a host of disabilities.1 We all have our bodies to balance and minds to grow.

-*This post is part of a collaboration between myself, Amgen and Novartis.
+*This post is part of a collaboration between myself and Amgen.
 I have been compensated for my time.